sirredbeard/yumonclearlinux/README.md

 ## Known Working

 * Visual Studio Code (via Microsoft's yum repo)
-* Enpass
+* Enpass (download executable from website, install dependencies with yum install libXScrnSaver lsof)
 * EPEL 7 repo

 ## Known Issues

 * yum-config-manager doesn't work, fails with "ImportError: No module named iniparse" despite installation of iniparse, python-iniparse, and python3-iniparse. **Workaround**: Edit /etc/yum.conf directly.
-* Adding any Fedora project main yum repos, 25-27, tries to install a bunch of packages with dependencies issues, wreaks havoc on the machine.
+* Adding any of the Fedora project's yum repos, 25-27, tries to install a bunch of packages with dependencies issues, wreaks havoc on the machine.
-* Uninstalling python3 breaks yum.
+* Uninstalling python3 breaks yum, requiring a reinstall of Clear Linux. *You have been warned.*

+## To Test

+* Additional third-party repositories.

 ## Caution

-Installing packages using yum instead of swupd is not officially supported and can and will break your system, swupd, and cause data loss.
-Test all use of this in a virtual machine first.
+Installing packages using yum instead of swupd is not officially supported on Intel Clear Linux and can and will break your system, swupd, and cause data loss.
+It should only be used for very specific use-cases after thorough testing in a non-production machine.
+In general it's going to be safer to install an extra bundle than to resort to this.